 Your service = your brand

-Part of the reason for the correlation between poor customer service and insufficient customer retention is that customers and prospects will amalgamate your service and your brand.
+Part of the reason for the correlation between poor customer service and insufficient customer retention is this: customers and prospects will amalgamate your service and your brand.
 After an unsatisfactory experience with your cell phone provider, you don’t think less of the company’s customer service department, but rather of the company itself.

-A new generation of consumers is making up more and more of the potential client pool: Millenials are self-reliant, savvy, and empowered to make informed purchasing decisions.
+A new generation of consumers is making up more and more of the potential client pool.
+Millenials are self-reliant, savvy, and empowered to make informed purchasing decisions.
 Millennials prefer to engage with brands with which they have an emotional connection, or whose values align with their own.
 Businesses must adapt to become brands these consumers will want to patron.
 And since 86% of people report being willing to pay more for a service in order to receive better customer service, putting out poor customer service is akin to shooting yourself in the foot.

 Brand detractors weigh more than promoters

 Given those clear-cut requirements in terms of customer service quality, it is evident that businesses can no longer get away with providing poor customer service.

 In fact, failing to respond to customer expectations will have weighty consequences.
 These expectations are high, and falling short of them is easy.
 Brand promoters are invaluable to your brand.
 They are the customers so delighted by the winning combination of your product and service that they actively recommend you to others.
 The opposite side of that coin are brand detractors: ex-customers with an especially low opinion of your business.

 Unfortunately, it is much more easier to disappoint a customer than to satisfy one.
 Moreover, unhappy customers are much more vocal than neutral or delighted ones, and their message is more far-reaching.